-Unlike crowded western countries, Kyrgyzstan has a population of just five million spread out over a region the size of England guaranteeing plenty of peace and quiet.
+Unlike crowded western countries, Kyrgyzstan has a population of just five million spread out over a region the size of England. guaranteeing plenty of peace and quiet.

 Exploring the Ala Archa National Park, Kyrgyzstan

-An area of stunning natural beauty, there’s 50 mountain peaks and 20 glaciers in the Park, along with wooded glens and waterfalls.
+An area of stunning natural beauty.
+There’s 50 mountain peaks and 20 glaciers in the Park, along with wooded glens and waterfalls.

-Once you’ve finished your trip through Kyrgyzstan it’s time to move onto Kazakhstan.
+Once you’ve finished your trip through Kyrgyzstan, it’s time to move onto Kazakhstan.

 Week 2 – Kazakhstan

 A landlocked country with its feet in two continents, Kazakhstan is a compelling fusion between many cultures.
-Traditionally a country of nomadic tribes, there’s a multitude of landscapes to enjoy: deep forestry, snow-capped mountains, clear fresh rivers and deserts.
+Traditionally a country of nomadic tribes, there’s a multitude of landscapes to enjoy: deep forests, snow-capped mountains, clear fresh rivers and deserts.

 Central downtown Astana, Kazakhstan

 Moving on from the city, ready to journey on towards Russian Siberia, the alpine scenery that you will travel through is simply stunning.
-With rivers flowing down from the mountains of China, you will experience the Central Highlands and the desolation of the Asian steppe before crossing over into the Altai Republic.
+With rivers flowing down from the mountains of China.
+You will experience the Central Highlands and the desolation of the Asian steppe before crossing over into the Altai Republic.